AdobeDocs/commerce-operations.en/help/installation/tutorials/backup.md

 ---
 title: Backup and rollback the file system, media, and database
-description: Follow these steps to backup and restore your Adobe Commerce or Magento Open Source application.
+description: Follow these steps to back up and restore your Adobe Commerce or Magento Open Source application.
 ---

-# Backup and rollback the file syste, media, and database
+# Backup and rollback the file system, media, and database

 This command enables you to back up: